build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 ---
 title: "Designing Scalable and Versatile Storage Solutions on Amazon EKS with the Amazon EFS CSI"
-description: "Configure persistent shared storage for container workloads on Amazon EKS with the Amazon EFS CSI"
+description: "Configure persistent shared storage for container workloads on Amazon EKS with the Amazon EFS CSI."
 tags:
     - eks-cluster-setup
     - eks